beakerbrowser/homebase/README.md

 ### v3.0.0

- - Added Hyperdrive support
+ - Added Hyperdrive support.
  - Deprecated Dat support.
 If you still need dat support, you'll need to use Homebase v2.
- - Deprecated the Web API
+ - Deprecated the Web API.
+ - Deprecated Lets Encrypt due to Greenlock changing too much to keep up with.

 ### v2.0.0